ekmadsen/IdentityService/README.md

 Call the Identity service in your solution via an [IAccountService](https://github.com/ekmadsen/IdentityService/blob/master/Contract/IAccountService.cs)-typed [Refit](https://www.nuget.org/packages/Refit/) proxy.
 See the [Refit GitHub site](https://github.com/reactiveui/refit) for an explanation of how to use Refit proxies and a detailed description of Refit's features and benefits.
 In short, Refit provides strongly-typed C# classes for invoking service methods, whether you own (have source code for) the service endpoint or not.
 It in no way precludes writing dynamically-typed javaScript code (such as AJAX) to invoke the same service methods.
 It provides the best of both worlds: strongly-typed server-to-server calls and dynamically-typed browser-to-server calls.

-In Startup.ConfigureServices, create a service proxy and inject the dependency.
+In Startup.ConfigureServices, create a service proxy and inject the dependency:

 ```C#
 // Create service proxies.